 Most Likely Time To Attack

-Raccoons are nocturnal their most likely chance or time of day to attack your flock of chickens will be right at dusk or right after dark.
+Raccoons are nocturnal they are most likely to attack your flock of chickens right at dusk or right after dark.

-They of course can attack at any time during the night but if they do they are most likely sick with rabies or some other illness or they are just young and inexperienced.
+They of course can attack at any time during the night.
+BUT if they do show up during dailight hourse they are most likely sick with rabies, some other illness, or they are just young and inexperienced.

 Early fall and spring are going to be your most active seasons for raccoon attacks as well.